merkatorgis/docker4gis/templates/qgis/README.md

       e.g. [https://localhost:7443/qgisupload/index.php]().
    1. Using the Select Files button, select your QGIS project file (.qgs or .qgz).
-   1. Note that the Project field is filled with the base name of your QGIS project file.
    1. Now click the Upload button.
    1. When the upload completes, you'll see the project file listed are in a newly created directory for your project on the server.